 Taxpayers fail to pay hundreds of billions of dollars in taxes every year.
 This tax gap—the difference between tax amounts that taxpayers should pay and what they actually pay voluntarily and on time—has been a persistent problem for decades.
-However, the amount of the tax gap fluctuates over time due to things like changes in taxpayer behavior, Internal Revenue Service (IRS) enforcement activities, new tax gap components and updated methods for estimating the tax gap, changes in economic activity, and changes in tax law and administration.
+However, the amount of the tax gap can fluctuate over time due to things like changes in taxpayer behavior, Internal Revenue Service (IRS) enforcement activities, updated methods for estimating the tax gap, changes in economic activity, and changes in tax law and administration.

-The tax gap arises when taxpayers, whether intentionally or inadvertently, fail to accurately report tax liabilities on tax returns (underreporting), fail to pay taxes due from filed returns (underpayment), or fail to file a required tax return altogether or on time (nonfiling).
-Underreporting accounted for most of the tax gap estimate for tax years 2011-2013.
+The tax gap occurs when taxpayers, whether intentionally or inadvertently, fail to accurately report tax liabilities on tax returns (underreporting), fail to pay taxes due from filed returns (underpayment), or fail to file a required tax return altogether or on time (nonfiling).

 Estimated Average Annual Gross Tax Gap by Type of Noncompliance and Tax (Tax Years 2014-2016)

 Reducing the tax gap will require multiple strategies—such as increasing the number of IRS audits and improving taxpayer services.
 However, IRS has faced decreased budget and staffing levels over the past decade, as well as increasing responsibilities (e.g., administering stimulus payments during the COVID-19 pandemic).
 To help, in 2022 Congress provided IRS with nearly $80 billion over 10 years to modernize taxpayer services and enforce tax laws.